-To use the songs on a portable device, fully purchasing them is required.
-This is seemingly a primary reason to download songs.
-Moreover, Napster 2.0 is not available on either Macintosh OSX or Linux.
 The program is funded through an existing \$160 per student technology fee.
-Penn State believes that it can be continually funded without increasing this fee and hopes to expand it to alumni in the future.
+Penn State believes that it can be continually funded without increasing this fee.

 Penn State aggressively pushes legal means to get music.
-This is different than aggressively stopping illegal downloading.
+This is different than aggressively stopping illegal music.
 It puts a more positive spin on the issue and encourages good behavior rather than punishing bad behavior.
-The RIAA and MPAA are firmly behind this decision and emphatically support Penn State's measures (Gardner 2003).
+The RIAA and MPAA are firmly behind this decision and supports Penn State's measures (Gardner 2003).